cdsittampalam/documentation/docs/Partner API.md

 ### Add Fund

 A fund is the organisational unit for assigning portfolios.
 Each fund includes custody groups containing members.
 You select the members from the trusted party users that you previously added.
-Custody group members are those that are nominated as custodians where their signatures are needed to approve the transaction.
+Custody group members are nominated as custodians where their signatures are needed to approve transactions.
 These include:

 *   `custodygroup_withdraw` Custody group for a withdrawal
 *   `custodygroup_tx` Custody group for a transfer